The Summer Man: Plot

 Following the death of Anna Draper, Don has taken a self-reflective turn, writing his thoughts into a journal in an attempt to steady his mind.
 His attempts at swimming reveal to him that he is not the physically imposing man he once saw himself as.
-He also begins the process of cutting back on his drinking, though it is difficult with the copious alcohol use in the Sterling Cooper Draper Pryce offices.
+He also begins the process of cutting back on his drinking, though it is difficult with the copious alcohol use in the SCDP offices.

 Meanwhile, at the office, Joan tells off raucous creative Joey.
 Joey undermines her to her face, telling her that she does nothing but walk around like she "wants to get raped".
 He continues to undermine her behind her back, even drawing an obscene cartoon of Joan giving Lane fellatio and taping it to Joan's office window.
 After talking with Joey, Peggy is personally offended and goes to Don, who tells Peggy to fire Joey herself.
 Peggy tells Joey to apologize, but he says it was funny and makes sexist remarks about working with women, so Peggy fires him.
 In the elevator, Joan is upset with Peggy for firing Joey on her behalf, as it only reinforces the stereotype about working women that they are frivolous, humorless, and vindictive, as well as shows Peggy is "important", while Joan is but a "glorified secretary".

 Don goes on another date with the much younger Bethany Van Nuys.
 Bethany and Don awkwardly run into Betty and Henry while out at a restaurant, causing Betty to have a minor anxious outburst at Henry.
 Henry and Betty fight in the car as Henry wonders aloud whether Betty is still in love with Don.
 The next morning, Betty apologizes and explains that Don was the only other man she had ever been with.
 Henry purposely rams his car into the boxes Don has stored in the garage in the Ossining house, then phones Don at work and asks him to remove his boxes, cruelly suggesting Don do so before Gene's birthday party, silently emphasizing that Don is not invited.
 When Don arrives at the appointed time, he finds his boxes piled on the curb near where Henry is mowing the lawn, studiously ignoring Don.

 At dinner, Bethany presses Don to move their relationship forward.
 On the way home, Don gladly receives oral sex from Bethany in the backseat of a taxicab but does not see her again.
 Don officially asks Dr. Faye Miller out on a date, where the two bond, engaging in a romantic kiss.
+Surprisingly to Faye, Don rejects any further romantic advances by her.
 Don, content, walks into his son's birthday party at the Francis household.
 Betty stops Henry from confronting Don (who wasn't invited), reasoning "we have everything".